Mistakes buying Property in Spain: look for proven property law experts

-In our effort bringing the right English speaking professionals to those who need their services, we present here a useful post focusing on the 10 most common mistakes buying Property in Spain.
+In our effort bringing the right English speaking professionals to those who need their services, we present here a useful post focusing on the 10 most common mistakes when buying Property in Spain.

 If the property you are interested in is not currently registered in the Land Registry it is vital to find out if the property is capable of being so registered before you even considering buying it.

 Many properties in Spain have never been officially registered due to being built in an area zoned as a natural park or too close to the beach, on green-belt, or maybe it is just an old property that was never registered.
 Some are capable of being ‘legalised’ others are not – rendering your investment worthless.
 Your lawyer should of course verify this for you in advance of signing any reservation documents.

 A less well known registry issue relates to the Catastro register.
 The details of all properties in Spain must also appear in a second register called the ‘Catastro’, which is a register managed by the Tax Agency and its contents are used to calculate rates bills, inheritance taxes etc.

 If the details on both registers do not coincide, problems can arise, and the registration of a new owner can be blocked.
 Typically issues arise due to discrepancies in the size of the property on the two registers and if substantial, will need to be fixed before your title can be registered.
 Such a discrepancy may also lead to overpayment of taxes.

 Many properties purchased in Spain are located in urbanisations of many similar properties with communal facilities such as swimming-pools, lifts and gardens.